|

 MOOSA

-Tour participants take some time off and soak up the sights in Québec's old town,
+Tour participants take time off to soak up the sights in Québec's old town,

 and have a nice lunch in one of the tourist restaurants, in the company of Shannon's